Shops Act 1950

-The Act dealt with hours of closing (not hours of opening), half-day holidays, employment conditions and with Sunday trading in England and Wales.
+The act dealt with hours of closing (not hours of opening), half-day holidays, employment conditions and with Sunday trading in England and Wales.
+The act provided a right to suitable seating for female workers.

 Extent

-The Act did not extend to Northern Ireland.
+The act did not extend to Northern Ireland.

-Part IV of the Act (Sunday Closing) did not extend to Scotland.
+Part IV of the act (Sunday closing) did not extend to Scotland.

 Exemptions

-The Shops (Airports) Act 1962 is an Act of Parliament which makes exemptions of the Shops Act 1950 for traders conducting business in airports.
-These exemptions apply to shops that are in airports, other than those not ordinarily accessible by those travelling to or from the airport by air, and exempts them from the provisions in Part 1 of the Shops Act 1950 regarding closing times.
+The Shops (Airports) Act 1962 (10 & 11 Eliz.
+2. c.
+35) was an act of Parliament which made exemptions of the Shops Act 1950 for traders conducting business in airports.
+These exemptions applied to shops that were in airports, other than those not ordinarily accessible by those travelling to or from the airport by air, and exempts them from the provisions in part 1 of the Shops Act 1950 regarding closing times.
 The Act was later repealed by the Deregulation and Contracting Out Act 1994 alongside the Shops Act 1950.

 Repeals

 The following Acts were entirely repealed by this Act: